mkykode/mka-add-mime-supports/README.md

 # Add Additional Mime Supports to Wordpress

-Add a class to add additional mime supports.
+Class to add additional mime supports to wordpress media uploader.

 Add your mime name and mime type format to method add_mime_type, then fire the load method.
 For example: